 Sector Priorities

 The Better Buildings Alliance Hospitality Steering Committee helps to set priorities for Alliance work in the sector each year.
-This year, sector activities are focused on the following priorities:

 Steering Committee Members

-- Brian Wickens, Marriott International
+- John Kallemeyn, Marriott International

 - Rishi Shah, Wyndham Hotels & Resorts